emulable/goodfaith/README.md

 2. **Few-shot conditioning**: Pattern examples serve as templates
 3. **Policy disinhibition**: Explicit permission resolves helpful/cautious conflicts upfront

-Not magic - just well-structured prompt engineering.
+Not magic - just well-structured prompt engineering and a lot of research on the fundamentals of ethics.

 ### Initialization Protocol